thermondo/sigsci-container/wait-for/README.md

 (MIT license)

 We use it to wait for the main application to be able to respond to requests.
-We then only start the Signal Sciences agent after the main application is running.
+When the main application is responding, we then launch the SigSci agent.

 To update the script, do something like this: